josephwilk/mud/README.md

 ;;Without rotation a spacing of 332
-(spread 3 8)   ;;=> [true false false true false false true false) ;;With rotation a single rotation spacing of 323 (spread 3 8 1) ;;=> [true false false true false true false false]
+(spread 3 8)   ;;=> [true false false true false false true false) ;;With a single rotation a spacing of 323
+(spread 3 8 1) ;;=> [true false false true false true false false]

 ;;Still toying with if spread returns bools or 1.0/0.0